-In 2016, EDUCAUSE assembled a task force of IT experts and subject matter experts to produce an article and supplementing resource around the Preferred Name Policies initiative.
+In 2016, EDUCAUSE assembled a task force of IT experts and subject matter experts to produce an article and supplementing resources around the Preferred Name Policies initiative.
 The goal was to provide best practices for universities that have decided to implement the policy of allowing students to use a preferred name, and to give other universities points to think about as they begin brainstorming and having conversations about the approach they intend to take.

 Wells, having a lens toward supporting the community, was able to bring a different aspect to the table.
 While having a preferred name policy sounds relatively easy in theory, Wells points out that it is actually very complicated from a technical standpoint.
-The issues are “less about security, and more about transparency.
+The issues are “less about security and more about transparency.
 You want to be transparent with individuals about where they can use their preferred name.”

 With preferred name systems, there are legal issues about where the name can appear.
 On all official and federal documents, such as transcripts, financial aid and anything related to HR (such as on-campus employment and matters that align with federal documents), a student must use their legal name.
 But for things such as class rosters, Blackboard pages (similar to Moodle), email systems and other places, a student might be able to use a preferred name, and this would prevent outing a trans student to a class, professor or peers.
 However, different universities have different approaches.
 NC State is more inclusive; for example, we allow students to update their ID cards with their preferred names.

 “I think students need to be aware that they have the option,” explains Wells.
 “There are a lot of different students who might want to take advantage of this.
 For trans students, there is a very specific set of needs related to this being their identity, them wanting that identity respected and them wanting to be called by the name that they go by.
-We also have students who go by a nickname or middle name, and sometimes international students who wish to use different, more American-sounding first name.”
+We also have students who go by a nickname or middle name, and sometimes international students who wish to use different more American-sounding first name.”

 All Are Welcome Here